Catch a prompt injection on Codex

 Next

-Wire DefenseClaw into Claude Code, observe for a week, then promote to action mode and watch a destructive shell command never reach the disk.
+Wire DefenseClaw into Claude Code, observe for a week, then safely verify the CMD-RM-RF rule against a disposable path.

 Block secret exfiltration from Cursor